 1. Squad Details.

 The maximum numbers in each team and squad and the number of minutes each half are as shown in the table below.
 No player may represent more than one team throughout the tournament, even if within the same Age Group, without the approval of the Tournament Directors.
-Players must have been under the age of the Age Group as at midnight of 31 August 2018, with the exception of the U19 Girls and U19 Boys Competitions where the Age Grade cut-off is 31 December 2017.
+Players must have been under the age of the Age Group as at midnight of 31 August 2019, with the exception of Emirati boys and girls in the U18/19 competitions, where the Age Grade cut-off is 31 December 2019.

-Players may play up age groups in accordance with the UAERF Schools and Youth Regulations.
+Players may play up age groups in accordance with the UAERF Schools and Youth Regulations only if they have obtained UAE RF sanction .
 Players must be at least five years old to play in this tournament.
 Mixed gender teams are allowed up to Under 12.
 The U13, U14, U16 and U19 Boys teams must consist of male players only, unless a UAE RF sanction has been provided to an U15 female player.
-The U12, U15 and U19 Girls competitions must consist of female players only.
+The U12, U15 and U18 Girls competitions must consist of female players only.

 Players may not play in a lower age group.